-As at June 30, 2022, the Board of LSL was composed as follows:
+As at July 05, 2023, the Board of LSL was composed as follows:

-Directors Categories Philippe Alain FORGET Non-Executive Chairman Jacques Pierre FORGET Non-Executive Director Marie Antoine Jean Denis ITHIER Executive Director Jean Michel Carlo FELIX Independent Non-Executive Director Jean Noël HUMBERT Independent Non-Executive Director
+Directors Categories Philippe Alain FORGET Non-Executive Chairman Jacques Pierre FORGET Non-Executive Director Marie Antoine Jean Denis ITHIER Non-Executive Director Loïc FORGET Non-Executive Director Jean Michel Carlo FELIX Independent Non-Executive Director Jean Noël HUMBERT Independent Non-Executive Director Annabella Cesar Independent Non-Executive Director

 The Board is of the view that its present composition is adequately balanced and the size is appropriate for the current scope and the nature of the Group's operations.
 The current Directors have the range of skills, expertise and experience to carry out their duties properly.
-The Board is however still undertaking the necessary steps for the appointment of an additional female Non-Executive Director.
+As from 5th July 2023, the Board has appointed Loic FORGET as a Non-Executive Director and Mrs Annabella CESAR as an Independent Non-Executive Director.